kcallin/mqtt-codec/README.rst

 * Python 3.6
 * Python 3.7

-Although not tested the codec likely works on Python 3.0 - 3.3.
-Standard docker containers for these Python versions don't yet exist and so they have not yet been tested.
+Python versions Python 3.0 - 3.3 may work but are not tested as part of the project continuous integration infrastructure.

 Library Requirements
 =====================

-When running Python versions less than 3.4 the ``enum34`` pacakge is required.
-Besides there are no other required packages.
+When running Python versions less than 3.4 the ``enum34`` package is required.
+There are no other package requirements.

 Project Infrastructure